 The definition of drugs listed in Schedule 1:

-- no currently accepted medical use in treatment in the United States, or
+- no currently accepted medical use in treatment in USA, or

 - lacks accepted safety for use of the drug or other substance under medical supervision.